South Korea is one of the capital countries or one of the Meccas of beauty trends and plastic surgery.

 This was a very interesting theory.
 And shed a little light on the weight matter.
 She and I both agreed that today it was even more than just history.
 It was a business.
 South Korea has foreigners flocking in on every side of the globe wanting plastic surgery or having surgical procedures done to remove their body fat.
 Vanessa mentioned, “A lot of people strive to be plastic surgeons there,”.
 This also was interesting and I noted that most of them were male.

 As the interview progressed we touched base on a show called Unpretty Rapstar, a show for upcoming female rappers to go head on and win a contract to a record label.
 However, these women are judged on the show by men.
 And the women who work on the production team, we only see them interviewing the contestants or consoling them when they are having a hard time.
-The first concerns that the rapper contestants have is if their opponents are beautiful or pretty.
+The first concerns that the rapper contestants have is if their opponents are beautiful or pretty – not the fact that they have great rap skills.

 “The winning of the rapper also involves popularity.
 The most popular rapper usually ends up winning.
 They are the ones that are usually the beautiful,” Vanessa mentions.
 Honestly some of the lead singers or popular ones in female KPOP bands are the ones considered the visuals.
 The most beautiful one in the groups get more attention.
 They usually get the most attention in the competition.
 As a result, the ones who come into the competition without any fame usually don’t get a lot of popularity votes and support from the audience/voters.

-weight and beauty regulations are not just there to make the country homogenous – they are also there to police women and make a profit out of it.
+Weight and beauty regulations are not just there to make the country homogeneous – they are also there to police women and make a profit out of it.

 Vanessa could not state whether she would change her body image if she ever were to live in South Korea the answer would wait until she gets there and experiences the place for herself.